Spacerat/format-blocks/README.md

 such as `LineBlock` which arranges elements on one line, and `StackBlock` which stacks them across lines, and `WrapBlock` which wraps inserts line breaks at the margin.

-However, the most import block is `ChoiceBlock`.
-ChoiceBlock accepts multiple formatting options, and allows for the solver to pick the choices which _minimize the overall formatting cost_.
+However, the most important block is `ChoiceBlock`.
+ChoiceBlock accepts multiple formatting options, and allows the solver to pick the choices which _minimize the overall formatting cost_.

 See the tests for some examples!